vmath20/IsoPathUpdated/README.md

 *   **KEEP**: [Astaxanthin/KEEP](https://huggingface.co/Astaxanthin/KEEP)
 *   **ViT-DinoV2**: [facebookresearch/dinov2](https://github.com/facebookresearch/dinov2)

+The final set of models used in the analysis are `['uni2', 'virchow2', 'prov', 'conch', 'plip', 'keep', 'dinov2']`.

 ## Repository Structure

 *   `preprocessing.py`: Script to process raw TCGA WSIs, perform stain normalization, and extract patches.
 *   `run_analysis.ipynb`: A Jupyter Notebook for conducting the full analysis pipeline on the generated embeddings.
 It calculates RDMs, specificity scores, and generates all figures.
 *   `generate_embeddings/`: Contains scripts to generate feature embeddings from image patches using the different models.
     *   `generate_embeddings.py`: The main script to generate embeddings for all models.
 It accepts the model name and GPU index as command-line arguments.
-    *   Individual model scripts (e.g., `uni.py`, `conch.ipynb`): Development scripts for generating embeddings for specific models.
+    *   `conch.ipynb`: A Jupyter Notebook specifically for generating embeddings for the CONCH model, to be used if `generate_embeddings.py` encounters issues with CONCH.
 *   `constants.py`: Defines the base directory for saving project data. **Note:** All paths are hardcoded and must be modified for your local environment.

 ## Getting Started